Polynomial equations for matrices over integers modulo a prime power and the cokernel of a random matrix: Introduction

 \subsection{Acknowledgment}

-This work is completed as a result of the first author's informal Research Experience for Undergraduates at the University of California--Irvine.
-We thank Alessandra Pantano for helping us initiate the project.
-We thank Nathan Kaplan for helpful comments related to an earlier draft of this paper.
+We thank Alessandra Pantano for helping us initiate the project as a summer undergraduate research opportunity supervised by the first author.
+We thank Yifeng Huang and Myungjun Yu for helpful conversations regarding this paper.
+We thank Nathan Kaplan and Alison Miller for helpful comments regarding an earlier draft of this paper.

 \